dotnet/EntityFramework.Docs/entity-framework/core/what-is-new/ef-core-3.0/breaking-changes.md

 **Old behavior**

-Before EF Core 3.0, calling `AddDbContext` or `AddDbContextPool` would also register logging and memory caching services with D.I through calls to [AddLogging](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.loggingservicecollectionextensions.addlogging?view=aspnetcore-2.2) and [AddMemoryCache](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.memorycacheservicecollectionextensions.addmemorycache?view=aspnetcore-2.2).
+Before EF Core 3.0, calling `AddDbContext` or `AddDbContextPool` would also register logging and memory caching services with D.I through calls to [AddLogging](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.loggingservicecollectionextensions.addlogging) and [AddMemoryCache](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.memorycacheservicecollectionextensions.addmemorycache).

 **New behavior**

-Starting with EF Core 3.0, `AddDbContext` and `AddDbContextPool` will no longer register these services with D.I.
+Starting with EF Core 3.0, `AddDbContext` and `AddDbContextPool` will no longer register these services with Dependency Injection (DI).

 **Why**

-EF Core 3.0 does not require that these services are in the application's D.I. cotainer.
-However, if `ILoggerFactory` is registered in the application's D.I. container, then it will still be used by EF Core.
+EF Core 3.0 does not require that these services are in the application's DI cotainer.
+However, if `ILoggerFactory` is registered in the application's DI container, then it will still be used by EF Core.

 **Mitigations**

-If your application needs these services, then register them explicitly with the D.I. container using  [AddLogging](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.loggingservicecollectionextensions.addlogging?view=aspnetcore-2.2) or [AddMemoryCache](https://docs.microsoft.com/en-us/dotnet/api/microsoft.extensions.dependencyinjection.memorycacheservicecollectionextensions.addmemorycache?view=aspnetcore-2.2).
+If your application needs these services, then register them explicitly with the DI container using  [AddLogging](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.loggingservicecollectionextensions.addlogging) or [AddMemoryCache](https://docs.microsoft.com/dotnet/api/microsoft.extensions.dependencyinjection.memorycacheservicecollectionextensions.addmemorycache).

 ## DbContext.Entry now performs a local DetectChanges